Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Parametric MFMC estimation methods

 \subsection{Marginal maximum likelihood multi-fidelity estimation}

-The moment estimator \eqref{e:mom-first}--\eqref{e:mom-second} is naturally expected to be generally less efficient than the ML estimator \eqref{e:mfmc-mle-def}; see illustrations in Section~\ref{s:example}.
-On the other hand, the moment estimator does not need the joint specification \eqref{e:prelim-cdf-joint}; it is effectively based on the marginal specification \eqref{e:prelim-cdf-marg}. {A natural question in that regard is whether a multi-fidelity estimator could be considered that would assume only the marginal specification \eqref{e:prelim-cdf-marg} but where the model parameters be estimated through maximum likelihood rather than moments.} We consider here one such possibility.
+The moment estimator \eqref{e:mom-first}--\eqref{e:mom-second} is naturally expected to be generally less efficient than the JML estimator \eqref{e:mfmc-mle-def}; see illustrations in \cref{s:example}.
+On the other hand, the moment estimator does not need the joint specification \eqref{e:prelim-cdf-joint}; it is based on the marginal specification \eqref{e:prelim-cdf-marg} for $j=1$ only.
+A natural question in that regard is whether a multi-fidelity estimator could be considered that would assume only the marginal specification \eqref{e:prelim-cdf-marg} but where the model parameters be estimated through maximum likelihood rather than moments.
+We consider here one such possibility.